efoxepstein/regu/README.md

 DFA-based regular expression engines can't really handle lookahead or captures.
 So, Regu should be used strictly to see if something matches a particular format.

+Also, right now, DFA construction is painfully slow.

 ## Performance

 From the benchmarks.rb file, we get: